 For some people, this is the biggest hang-up for getting close to someone else.
 Maybe they’ve been burned in the past.
 Maybe someone they know has been burned.
 They just don’t know if they can trust anyone.

-As a disciple maker, you can affirm the suspicions of some of the men in your church.
-Yes, people are sinful.
-Yes, people can let you down.
-Yes, you can unwisely give your trust to someone who breaks it.
-But the critical question is whether you trust Christ as you pursue deep friendships.
-Say to yourself, “Despite my fears, I choose to believe that God has placed me into a redeemed family—the church—among people who are being changed from the inside out, and as I pray for discernment, God will guide me into relationships with brothers with whom I can be completely honest.”
+Say to yourself, “Despite my fears, I choose to believe that God has placed me into a redeemed family—the church—among people who are being changed from the inside out, and as I pray for discernment, God will guide me into relationships where I can be completely honest.”

-4. Good brothers lovingly confront.
-Bad brothers are spiritual wimps.
+4. Good friends lovingly confront.

-Men must be taught to avoid the extreme of wimpy accountability.
+True friends avoid the extreme of wimpy accountability.
 You may have had accountability relationships like this.
 You get together and confess your latest blunder.
-Your friend confesses his sin too.
+Your friend confesses their sin too.
 You pat each other on the back, say everything will be okay, and go home just as unmotivated as before to really do something about your sin.
-You get back together the next week with the same sad story.

-In these sorts of friendships all we’re looking for is absolution.
+In these sorts of friendships, all we’re looking for is absolution.
 We just want to commiserate with someone over our sin and get something off our chest.
 We just want to have someone tell us our sins are forgiven.
 Of course, it isn’t a bad thing to want an affirming word.
 We should be reminding one another of the grace of Christ and His forgiveness.
-But a good brother wisely knows that we don’t need cheap peace or cheap grace.

 When a friend wounds your pride, it’s not intended to harm you, but to heal you.
 When you need a new heart, you don’t need a pharmacist to give you pain medication that masks the problem; you need a heart surgeon to cut you open.
 Does being rebuked hurt?
 You bet.
 But it’s a wound worth receiving.

-Remember this proverb: “Iron sharpens iron, and one man sharpens another” (Prov.
-27:17).
 How does iron sharpen iron?
 With friction.
 Sparks might fly.
 But in the end, the blade is sharper.
 Real friends are willing to risk some friction with you because they love you more than winning a popularity contest.
 They don’t shy away from the hard conversation.
 They wisely know how to confront a sin they see in your life without condemning you.
 A wise friend expects change in your life and in your character.

 That being said…

-Proverbs 17:9 states, “Whoever covers an offense seeks love, but he who repeats a matter separates close friends.”
 True friends know how to pick their battles.
-Sometimes accountability partners can bring a cop mentality into their friendships.
+Sometimes accountability groups foster a “cop mentality.”
 They are nit-picky.
 Like Proverbs 17:9, they repeat your sins back to you over and over again.
 They don’t let stuff go.
 They point out every little thing they see that’s wrong with you.
 It seems like they are out to get you.

 One story from Nate Larkin’s book, Samson and the Pirate Monks, illustrates this: